Thoriet-net/infra-uptime-monitor/README.md

 A small SRE-flavoured uptime monitor for **URLs and IP-based targets**.
 Built to be **boring, predictable and reproducible**.

-> Current state: API + DB + migrations
+> Current state: API + DB + background worker
-> Next milestone: background worker performing checks
+> Features: HTTP/TCP checks, retention, Docker Compose

 ---